cmuth001/file-upload-to-s3-save-in-redshift/README.md

         print(err)
     conn.commit()

-    # This below command is used to copy data from specified s3 location to the table created in the redshift.
+    # This below query is used to copy data from specified s3 location to the table created in the redshift.
     qry = """
         copy address from 's3://{}/{}'
         credentials